Cool Weather Vegetable Gardens

 READ

-Gardening Soil for Vegetables
+Gardening Clay Soil Vegetables

 One common issue in cool weather vegetable gardens is soil compaction.
 Compacted soil can restrict root growth and ultimately stunt the growth of your vegetables.
 To prevent soil compaction, it is important to avoid walking on the beds where you are growing your vegetables.
 Instead, create pathways between beds for easier access.